pkhadilkar/raft/README.md

 + **Message scale test (msgScale_test.go)**:
 This test sends 1000 messages to leader and verifies that a follower receives all the entries.
 Note that each of the message is doing a disk write and all Raft servers run locally.

++ **Majority Minority Partition (part_test.go)** : This test case first waits for Raft to elect a leader.
+It then creates a minority network partition that contains leader and a follower and checks that the servers in majority partition elect a new leader.

 Configuration
 ----------------
 Configuration file contains configuration for both cluster and Raft leader election.
 Please see [cluster](http://github.com/pkhadilkar/cluster) for cluster specific fields.
 Raft configuration include *TimeoutInMillis* which is base timeout for election and *HbTimeoutInMillis* - timeout to send periodic heart beats.
 [Raft](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf) recommends that general relation between timeouts should be "*msg_send_time <<  election_timeout*".
 Also heartbeat time should be much less than election timeout to avoid frequent elections. *LogDirectoryPath* contains the path to directory used by servers to create log files.
 Please ensure that this directory is created before using raft-leader-elect.
 Each server creates a file with name <server's pid>.log in this directory. *RaftLogDirectoryPath* is the path of the directory that Raft servers should use to create LevelDB database key value store stable storage.